NuSphere PhpED Review

 Another incident happened when a co-worker and I both worked on the same file on the server.
 Smart-sync would not download it and the file was indeed “newer” than my version of the file.
 Yet it was refused the download.

-The workaround for this issue is to delete the file in question, and to sync the current folder.
+The workaround for this issue is to delete the file in question and to sync the current folder.
 And then you are up to date – hopefully.
-Or you use the build in Explorer to download the files in question.
+Or you use the built-in Explorer to download the files in question.

 Debugging

 PHPEd also comes packaged with a listener for DBG.
-Since I currently have no access to this on a server, I could not try the feature, but it can be worth-while.
-Using breakpoints saves you a lot of echo’s and var_dump()’s in order to keep track of your variables inside the application.
+Since I currently have no access to this on a server, I could not try the feature, but it can be worthwhile.
+Using breakpoints saves you a lot of echo’s and var_dump()’s to keep track of your variables inside the application.
 If you are familiar with programming from C++ or Java, this is a must-have.

 Other notable features

-Along with project management, debugging, syncing and so on, PHPEd has a really comprehensive feature list.
-Most notable, a very well working database client, function references, soap wizards, and form wizards, and a lot more.
+Along with project management, debugging, syncing and so on, PHPEd has a comprehensive feature list.
+Most notable, are a very well-working database client, function references, soap wizards, form wizards, and a lot more.

-A nice to have is that PHPEd saves your entire workspace, when you close the application and reopen it.
-That is including files you had opened when you closed the application.
+A nice to have is that PHPEd saves your entire workspace when you close the application and reopen it.
+That includes files you had opened when you closed the application.

 Day-to-Day Operations